k3x/VoteMPD/README.md

 * sudo service mpd restart
 * sudo apt-get install gmpc
 * run gmpc, connect to mpd, do Server -> Update MPD Database
-* Install mysql server, create new database and configure "settings.php".
+* Install mysql server, create new database and configure "includes/settings.php".
 Enter your mpd connection infos and also enter the same "path" like you configured for mpd.
 * import dist/votempd.sql in the created mysql database.
-* run "php start.php" in php-scan/
+* run "php scan-files.php" and run "php scan-playlists.php"
-* Let your Apache "/" point to the folder "php-vote" (the folder with css,gfx,js,php,index.html)
+* Let your Apache "/" point to the root folder (the folder with index.html)
 * in console run php daemon.php

 ### Further information / find errors